Cattle traceability takes two steps forward, one step back

 “Some people think of transparency, which is different in my mind,” she said.
 “We want to know when and where that animal is at any given point in time.”

 For some producers, the idea of traceability is joined with blockchain technologies, which isn’t CattleTrace’s goal.
-The company’s database consists solely of voluntary information collected about the location of cattle and what other animals each individual has come into contact with.
+The company’s database consists solely of the animal ID number, the time and date stamp and the location the animals were scanned by the readers.
 As an added layer of security, the CattleTrace database can be accessed only by the organization and state veterinarians who are tracing a disease outbreak.

 The data comes from ultrahigh frequency RFID tags.
 RFID, or radio frequency identification tags, have been prevalent in the industry for more than 20 years but have just now expanded to provide the capacity to read a large number of cattle quickly enough to make disease traceability a viable solution to containing outbreaks nationwide.